Negligent Security Lawyers in Chino Hills Representing Victims of Assault

 If you have been injured in a criminal attack or assault on someone else’s property or at work, you may be able to recover compensation for your medical bills, lost income, and more from the property or business owner or the entity in control of the property.
 Property and business owners have a duty to provide adequate protection from criminal attacks.
 Although you may have a good personal injury case against the person who attacked you, your chances of actually collecting the money are much better when you pursue a negligent security lawsuit.

-The type of property where your assault occur makes a difference in whether or not you have a case and if so, how strong your case is.
+The type of property where your assault occurs makes a difference in whether or not you have a case and, if so, how strong your case is.
 The state or jurisdiction where the attack occurred also makes a difference, as premises liability laws vary across the country.
-In general, you may be able to sue for your injuries of you were attacked on one of the following types of properties:
+In general, you may be able to sue for your injuries if you were attacked on one of the following types of properties:

 - Hotel or motel